wvus-ibu/wvus.uikit/docs/designer/brand/photography/dosdonts.md

 * DO follow any special instructions noted about use or attribution of the image, such as those requiring special sensitivity due to context or subject matter

-* DO always include a photo credit, whether the image is owned by World Vision or not.
+* DO always include a photo credit on Reuters images, or World Vision images that will be hosted on a non-World Vision (third party) site.

 ![Photo Credit]({{ site.baseurl }}/assets/img/wvus/photography-credit.png)

-* DO credit World Vision photos as such: (&copy;2014 Photographer Name/World Vision)
+* DO credit World Vision photos used on a non-World Vision (third party) site as such (&copy;2014 Photographer Name/World Vision)

 * DO use minor digital enhancements as long as they do not change the original meaning or context of the photograph. (ie, color corrections, adjusting contrasts, minor cropping, etc.)